This post is sponsored by Lexington Law.

 - Start a side hustle: a side hustle outside of your 9-5 to a great way to diversify income streams and bring in additional cash.
-Your side hustle might be a service like tutoring, a product like selling embroidery on Etsy, or creating passive income through affiliate marketing or a pre-recorded workshop.
+Your side hustle might be a service like tutoring, delivering goods, a product like selling embroidery on Etsy, or creating passive income through affiliate marketing or a pre-recorded workshop.

 - Negotiate a raise: If you’re not prepared to ask yet, begin laying the groundwork to set yourself up for a promotion.
 Asking for a raise involves getting in the right mindset, doing your research, and having a concrete plan.

 - Change jobs: When you change jobs or companies, that generally comes with a salary increase (usually of at least 20% but anything is possible).
 Do your research to prepare for upcoming interviews.
 Know what you’re worth and don’t accept anything less.